greenelab/czi-seed-rfa/manuscript.md

 relevant biological processes described by individual basis vectors, and related bases will be identified through clustering and exploratory approaches in these benchmark datasets.
-Our transfer learning based metric will be piloted on low dimensional representations learned with scCoGAPS and then applied to a broader suite of latent space tools.
+Our transfer learning based metric will be piloted on low-dimensional representations learned with scCoGAPS and then applied to a broader suite of latent space tools.
 We will release software for this transfer learning quantification of latent space representations in R